sridhar885/teleeeeeeeeeeeeeeee/README.md

  - Modify the `channel name`, `path to download`, `bot_token`, `admin_id`, `chat` and other required configurations in the script

- - Gclone option is added,see in the script file
+ - Fclone option is added,see in the script file

  - Running the bot
  ```